yubiszn/yubiszn/README.md

 I'm [Ayub Ali](https://yubiszn.github.io/portfolio/), a passionate computer science student and developer based in Columbus, Ohio.
 I’m currently pursuing a B.S. in Computer Science at Franklin University (Expected Graduation: Sep 2025), and previously earned a B.S. in Health Science & Rehabilitation from The Ohio State University in December of 2021.
 My journey into tech has been driven by curiosity and a love for building user-centric applications that solve real-world problems.

 During a Software Development Co-op, I contributed to Paradise, a secure full-stack eCommerce website built with the MERN stack that allows users to shop online and includes an admin dashboard for managing products and inventory.
 I won first place at JPMorgan Chase’s Code For Good Hackathon by developing a full-stack platform for the Lower Manhattan Cultural Council.
 I enjoy working with full-stack technologies such as React, Node.js, Spring Boot, MongoDB, and MySQL, and I'm especially drawn to building high-impact, scalable products that enhance user engagement.
 Outside of school and work, I’m passionate about fitness, photography, and filmmaking.
 I also enjoy exploring new places and expressing myself through visual arts and storytelling

 🧠 Technical Skills

-Languages: Java, JavaScript, Dart, SQL, HTML/CSS
+Languages: Java, JavaScript, Python, Dart, SQL, HTML/CSS

 Frameworks/Libraries: React, Node.js, Express.js, Spring Boot, Flutter